 - Measurement and rewards;

 - The talent management system (e.g., who gets hired and/or promoted, the leadership development agenda); and

 Bringing the intended culture to life means also working on:

 - The nature and degree of freedom to act (how decisions get made and who makes them); and

-All of the elements described come together to shape the organisation's story.
-Culture is story and story is culture.
-When top talent is evermore difficult to find and attract, a winning story is essential.
-Talent isn't attracted to your balance sheet; they want to join your firm because they love your story.
-And they stay, not because they swoon over your strategy but, because they are a happy captive of your culture.
+All of the elements described come together to shape the organisation’s story.
+You are your story.
+Culture is story and story is culture!
+We are the storytelling apes.
+Story touches a part of the brain that nothing else can.
+Customers don’t buy your product … they buy your story.
+They buy why you do what you do.
+When top talent is evermore difficult to find and attract – as it is – a winning story is essential.
+Talent isn’t attracted to your balance sheet; they want to join your firm because they love your story.
+And they stay – not because they swoon over your strategy – but because they are a happy captive of your culture.

 It’s not enough to have a great story – you need to know how to share it.
 A great story has five parts: